nina1012/FIP-CatCare/docs/Problem.md

 - if treatment is not tracked, there is a possibilty of incorrect dosage, missed medications and relapse

 As a fellow cat lover who has personally cared for multiple FIP positive cats at the same time, I created this app to help others going through the same experience.

+If you have any suggestions, feel free to open a pull request and contribute to FIP CatCare app.
+Your contributions are greatly appreciated! 🚀 🐈